Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Introduction

+\item We provide a rigorous convergence analysis for the proposed BFMS algorithm in the full-data setting.
+In contrast to earlier analyses of an {\it idealized continuous-time gradient flow}, our analysis directly concerns its practical discrete iterative updates.
+This yields a direct theoretical guarantee for the convergence of the iterative procedure, as well as insight into the clustered structure of the limiting configuration ${f^{(\infty)}_1, \ldots, f^{(\infty)}_n}$, thereby supporting the practical use of BFMS for functional clustering.
+We also provide a partial theoretical justification for the stochastic version by showing that, when the subset size is sufficiently large, its one-step subset-based updates approximate the corresponding full-data updates well.

+\item We illustrate the practical usefulness of the proposed method through simulation and applications to hourly Taiwan PM$_{2.5}$ measurements and Argo oceanographic profiles.
+These examples show that the method can produce interpretable clusters in real functional data, with the Argo application also illustrating its scalability to larger datasets. \end{enumerate}

-In summary, the main contributions of this work are: \begin{itemize} \item A novel extension of the mean shift algorithm from vector-valued to functional data, enabling clustering in infinite-dimensional settings; \item A scalable stochastic variant based on random data partitioning, designed to handle large-scale functional datasets efficiently; \item A rigorous convergence and stability analysis for the full functional mean shift algorithm in Hilbert space, together with a partial justification suggesting that the stochastic updates approximate the full-data updates when the subset size is large; \item A real-data application to Argo oceanographic profiles demonstrating the method’s scalability and practical usefulness. \end{itemize} Although both the full-data functional mean shift algorithm and the fast stochastic variant are formulated in general Hilbert spaces, our convergence and stability analysis is specifically developed for the \(\Ltwo([0,1])\) setting.
+Although both the full-data functional mean shift algorithm and the fast stochastic variant are formulated in general Hilbert spaces, our convergence analysis is specifically developed for the $\Ltwo([0,1])$ setting.
 Nevertheless, these results may extend to other separable Hilbert spaces under suitable conditions.

 The rest of the article is organized as follows.
 Section~\ref{sec:methodology} introduces the functional mean shift algorithm along with its fast stochastic variant.
-Section~\ref{sec:convergence} presents the convergence and stability analysis.
-Section~\ref{sec:argo} demonstrates the application of our method to Argo data clustering.
+Section~\ref{sec:convergence} presents the convergence analysis and Section~\ref{sec:simulation} provides simulation results, demonstrating convergence and scalability.
+Section~\ref{sec:airbox} and Section~\ref{sec:argo} demonstrate the applications of our method to Taiwan hourly PM$_{2.5}$ measurements and Argo data clustering, respectively.
+The Argo profiles have more than one million functions of temperature and salinity across all oceans, presenting a large-scale computational challenge.
 Finally, Section~\ref{sec:conclusion} concludes the article with a brief discussion.
-All technical details are provided in the appendices.
-Appendix~A reviews the G\^ateaux derivatives used in our analysis, and Appendix~B contains the technical proofs.
+All technical details are deferred to the Supplementary Material.
+Part~A reviews the G\^ateaux derivatives used in the convergence analysis, and Part~B contains the technical proofs.